Truinto/Truinto-PotionCraft/README.md

 * RearrangeBookmarks: Press space-bar to align all recipes.
 Some configuration possible.
 Works with BookmarkOrganizer.
 * ShareRecipe: Adds hotkeys (CTRL+C; CTRL+V) to export/import recipes and (CTRL+D; CTRL+F) to export/import the whole recipe book.
 Uses clipboard.
 Works with BookmarkOrganizer.
 * StackableGarden: Removes collision from garden plants/crystals.
+* MagicGarden: Automatically harvest, water, and fertilize your garden.
+No lag.

 DefaultPotion
 -----------